 The headiest times of the “movement” gradually faded, but Teilhard’s influence had taken hold and remained powerful.
 In Carter Phipps’ 2012 book Evolutionaries, he interviews a large number of leading figures in the fields of evolutionary theory and, especially, evolutionary spirituality and Integral philosophy.
 In close to 100% of cases, the interviewees identify themselves as having been profoundly influenced by Teilhard de Chardin.

 I, too, identify myself as having been profoundly influenced by Teilhard de Chardin.
-I have been influenced equally profoundly - perhaps moreso - by the five years I studied with Raimon Panikkar in his graduate seminar in Cross-Cultural Religious Studies.
+I have been influenced equally profoundly - perhaps moreso - by the five years I studied with Raimon Panikkar in his graduate seminar in Cross-Cultural Religious Studies at the University of California, Santa Barbara.
 My PhD dissertation, under Panikkar's tutelage, was a critique of Teilhard's notion of a "Privileged Axis" of evolution.

 Panikkar was on the Advisory Board of the original International Teilhard Association, but he became a critic of what he considered Teilhard's "overly systematized" view of evolutionary emergence.
 Panikkar's lifelong passion was transformative dialogue across boundaries, and that became a central passion of mine, too.